bhattumang7/SafariBooksDownload/Readme.md

 ### Here are some screen clippings:

-Here is how the login page looks like
+Here is how the login page looks like:

 <img src="./Login_page.jpg" alt="Login Page" width="200">

 Here is how the Search screen looks like:

 <img src="./Search_screen.jpg" alt="Search Screen" width="200">

 Here is how the download progress screen looks like:

 <img src="./Dwonload_progress.jpg" alt="Dwonlaod Progress Screen" width="200">

 Here is how the success page with Share to other applications and delete button looks like:

 <img src="./Share_success.jpg" alt="Dwonlaod Progress Screen" width="200">